 Victorian Government representative

-William Tieppo – Deputy Secretary, Network Design and Integration, Department of Transport
+Stuart Moseley – Deputy Secretary, Housing, Building and Land Delivery, Department of Transport and Planning

 Local Government CEOs